rbergstrom/euphony/README.md

 Installation and Dependencies
 -----------------------------

-Simply run euphony.py to run the server in a terminal, or run_daemon.py to start a daemon process.
+Simply run main.py to run the server in a terminal, or run_daemon.py to start a daemon process.
+To pair a remote with the server, navgiate to http://server:port/web/pairing (the default port is 3689), and use the web interface provided.

 Euphony currently has several dependencies: